MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/drawing-tools-module/index.md

 ---
 title: "Drawing Tools Module | Microsoft Docs"
-description: Describes the drawing tools module, which provides user tools to draw and edit map shapes, and provides API reference documentation and examples. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: The overview page for the Bing Maps Drawing Tools Module section with links to articles that describe the various classes, objects, enumerators and examples. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""